notslang/jade-book/views/_ch2.md

 You may notice `!!!` used instead of `doctype` in old Jade code.
 This used to be a standard shorthand for doctypes, but `!!!` is now deprecated because it isn't expressive enough.

 ------------------------

-##Summary
-In this chapter, we dived into the language itself, covering the very basics of the syntax.
-This included how indentation-based syntaxes work and how to write tags, text, attributes, comments, and some nifty shorthands for classes, IDs, and doctypes.